-- B) compensation and nomination comittee, whose main duties and responsibilities are : - is in charge of the personnel issues of the Management Board members, including succession planning which should ensure the continuity of decision making and prevent, where possible, the majority of the members of the Supervisory Board and of the Management Board having to be replaced simultaneously; - prepares the remuneration policy and ensure that the remuneration policy: - is grounded on a thorough analysis; - captures both the fixed component and the variable component; - is correlated with the business strategy, the objectives and the long term interests of the Company; - includes measures aimed at preventing conflicts of interest; - promotes an efficient risk management and is correlated with the Company's overall risk tolerance; - considers clearly defined key individual performance indicators established in accordance with the activity carried out which are correlated with the collective performance of the Company; - reviews at least annually the remuneration policy and updates it according to the legislative amendments or as a result of certain internal adjustment needs, if the case; - negotiates, prepares, drafts and, if the case, amends the content of management contracts to be entered into with management board members and the remuneration of such management board members and presents them to the President of the Supervisory Board;
+B) compensation and nomination comittee, whose main duties and responsibilities are :

+- is in charge of the personnel issues of the Management Board members, including succession planning which should ensure the continuity of decision making and prevent, where possible, the majority of the members of the Supervisory Board and of the Management Board having to be replaced simultaneously; - prepares the remuneration policy and ensure that the remuneration policy: - is grounded on a thorough analysis; - $\circ$ captures both the fixed component and the variable component; - $\circ~$ is correlated with the business strategy, the objectives and the long term interests of the Company; - o includes measures aimed at preventing conflicts of interest;

-- drafts and negotiates the management contracts to be executed with the newly appointed /prolonged members of the Management Board and presents them to the President of the Supervisory Board; - submits to the Management Board for endorsement and to the Supervisory Board for approval the remuneration policy; - revises the remuneration scheme of the Management Board to assure that this remains appropriate to the changes occurred at operational or business environment of the company; - recommends to the Supervisory Board appropriate candidates: (a) for positions of members of the Supervisory Board, to be proposed by the Supervisory Board at the general shareholders meeting of the Company and (b) for positions of members of the Management Board. - recommends to the Supervisory Board appropriate candidates that fulfill the legal requirements regarding knowledge, competency, professional expertise, integrity, honesty, good reputation and governance requirements; - evaluates and sets the variable remuneration for the Management Board Members, according to the Group Policies; - identifies potential conflicts of interests of the Management Board Members; - submits to the Supervisory Board, annually or whenever appropriate, reports with respect to the activity carried out. - C) committee for urgent matters the main responsability is to advise the Supervisory Board on the urgent matters that are subject to the approval of the Supervisory Board.
+- promotes an efficient risk management and is correlated with the Company's overall risk tolerance; - considers clearly defined key individual performance indicators established in accordance with the activity carried out which are correlated with the collective performance of the Company; - reviews at least annually the remuneration policy and updates it according to the legislative amendments or as a result of certain internal adjustment needs, if the case; - negotiates, prepares, drafts and, if the case, amends the content of management contracts to be entered into with management board members and the remuneration of such management board members and presents them to the President of the Supervisory Board; - drafts and negotiates the management contracts to be executed with the newly appointed /prolonged members of the Management Board and presents them to the President of the Supervisory Board; - submits to the Management Board for endorsement and to the Supervisory Board for approval the remuneration policy; - revises the remuneration scheme of the Management Board to assure that this remains appropriate to the changes occurred at operational or business environment of the company; - recommends to the Supervisory Board appropriate candidates: (a) for positions of members of the Supervisory Board, to be proposed by the Supervisory Board at the general shareholders meeting of the Company and (b) for positions of members of the Management Board. - recommends to the Supervisory Board appropriate candidates that fulfill the legal requirements regarding knowledge, competency, professional expertise, integrity, honesty, good reputation and governance requirements; - evaluates and sets the variable remuneration for the Management Board Members, according to the Group Policies;

+- identifies potential conflicts of interests of the Management Board Members; - submits to the Supervisory Board, annually or whenever appropriate, reports with respect to the activity carried out.

+C) committee for urgent matters - the main responsability is to advise the Supervisory Board on the urgent matters that are subject to the approval of the Supervisory Board.

-The composition of the Audit Committee set up at the level of the Supervisory Board during 2022, is the following: In the period first of January - March 13, 2022 the composition of the Audit Committee was the following:
+The composition of the Audit Committee set up at the level of the Supervisory Board during 2023, is the following:

-- Mr. Harald REINER -President

-- Mr. Franz FUCHS- Member

-- Mr. Klaus MÜHLEDER- Member

-In the period March 14 - June 30, 2022 the composition of the Audit Committee was the following:
+In the period first of January - June 30, 2023 the composition of the Audit Committee was the following:

 - Mr. Peter THIRRING President

-- Mr. Peter Franz HÖFINGER Vice-President
+- Mr. Franz FUCHS Vice-President

-- Mr. Franz FUCHS- Member
+- Mr. Peter Franz HÖFINGER- Member

-- Mr. Harald REINER -Member
+- Mr. Werner MATULA Member

-- Mr. Klaus MÜHLEDER- Member
+- DI.
+Klaus MÜHLEDER Member

-In the period July 01 - December 31, 2022 the composition of the Audit Committee was the following:
+In the period July $1^{st}$ - December $3^{rd}$ , 2023 the composition of the Audit Committee was the following:

+- DI.
+DI.
+Klaus MÜHLEDER- President

+- DI.
+Franz FUCHS- Vice-President

+- Dl.
+Peter Franz HÖFINGER Member

+- DI.
+Werner MATULA -Member

+- DI.
+Harald LONDER Member

+In the period December $4^{th}$ - until the reference date - December 31,2023, the composition of the Audit Committee was the following:

 - •

-- Mr. Peter THIRRING President
+- Mrs. Liane Maria HIRNER President

 - Mr. Franz FUCHS Vice-President

 - Mr. Peter Franz HÖFINGER- Member

 - Mr. Werner MATULA Member

 - Mr. Klaus MÜHLEDER Member